ClimenteA/fastapi-mongo-caddy2-vue-react-svelte/README.md

 There are 2 environments available one for production with `Caddy2` as a reverse proxy and one for development.

-You can choose to work with either from docker containers or not.
+You can choose to work with docker containers or not.

 In the `app` folder we have the `FastAPI` code.
 Make sure to add all dependencies in `requirements.txt`.
 In the `ui` folder we have 3 boilerplate folders created with `vite` (Vue, React, Svelte).